overr8d/temperature-control/README.md

 # Temperature Control in Prolog
-Convert Celcius to Fahrenheit and Determine if it is too high
+Convert Celcius to Fahrenheit and determine if it is too high